python/cpython/Doc/library/imputil.rst

 =====================================================

 .. module:: imputil
-   :synopsis: Manage and augment the import process
+   :synopsis: Manage and augment the import process.

 .. index:: statement: import

 This module provides a very handy and useful mechanism for custom :keyword:`import` hooks.
-Compared to the standard library's ihooks.py, imputil.py takes a dramatically simpler and more straight-forward approach to custom :keyword:`import` functions.
+Compared to the older :mod:`ihooks` module, :mod:`imputil` takes a dramatically simpler and more straight-forward approach to custom :keyword:`import` functions.

 .. class:: ImportManager([fs_imp])